Government introduce stamp duty land tax holiday to boost the property market

 For a completion after 8 July, the SDLT payable will now be nothing at all, as the entire £350,000 purchase price will be charged at 0%.

 Stamp Duty on Second Homes and Investment Properties

 It should be noted that the higher rate of stamp duty land tax will still apply for buyers of second homes or subsequent residential properties.
 The higher rate is an extra 3% payable on top of the standard rate of stamp duty land tax - this applies if you own any other residential property, anywhere in the world.

 However, the additional 3% rate will now be added to the new residential rates so that the first £500,000 will be charged at 3%, rising then to 8%, 13% and 15% based on the above price bands.
 This can still represent a tax saving for buyers.

 An example of the savings that second home buyers can benefit from can be seen again with a purchase price of £350,000.
 Before 8th July, the SDLT payable would have been charged as follows: 3% on the first £125,000 of purchase price, 5% on the next £125,000 and then 8% on the remainder – a total of £18,000.
 After 8th July, the tax would be 3% of the entire purchase price, resulting in a tax bill of £10,500, a saving again of £7,500 in tax.

-It is clear that now could be a great time to think about buying that new home you’ve been thinking about and with these tax savings, your money could go a lot further.
+It is clear that now could be a great time to buy that new home you’ve been thinking about and with these tax savings, your money could go a lot further.
 A boost in the market encouraging more buyers to make offers is also good news for sellers.

 We have decades of experience helping buyers and sellers from all over the country, with a friendly and efficient team.
 We are happy to provide free quotes for our services.